STA6001W: PhD in Statistical Sciences

 The topic of the PhD degree is decided in conjunction with a supervisor.
 Although every effort will be made to link potential students with a supervisor in the field of the submitted research proposal, it remains the responsibility of the applicant to secure a commitment from a suitable supervisor.
 The research fields of our staff vary in the areas of Astrostatistics, Biostatistics and Bioinformatics, Ecological statistics, Econometrics and Financial modelling, Multivariate statistics, Decision modelling, Problem structuring and project management, Stochastic processes, Spatial statistics and Statistical Education.
 For more information on the specific specialisations of staff members, see the Academic staff page

-A relevant Masters degree demonstrating research ability.
+A relevant Masters programme demonstrating research ability.
 Please note that the Department reserve the right to accept you for Masters rather than PhD registration.
 At the end of one year, your progress will be assessed by the departmental postgraduate committee.
 Your registration may then be upgraded to a PhD, remain as is for a MSc, or terminated, depending on progress or lack thereof.

 Application to the department is facilitated by sending an e-mail containing the following to Ms Celene Jansen-Fielies (email@example.com)